About the Sunflower

 And now it is a sunflower.
 A sunflower is often associated with EJPitman.
-My website, calendly account, the logo that I use (when I remember to), the Sprouts header – all feature a single Russian Mammoth sunflower.
+My website, scheduling account, the logo that I use (when I remember to), the Sprouts header – all feature a single Russian Mammoth sunflower.

 Whenever I use this sunflower, I want to share the story of the yellow bloom – to explain that I didn’t choose it because it was trendy a few years ago or because of any symbolism in the flowers attraction to the sun.
 This sunflower is my sunflower.
 I grew it from a seed planted in a hand shoveled kidney-shaped garden bed in front of our home in Maine.